mvolkmann/blog/src/dart.md

   This directory is not provided, but should be created to hold `.dart` files that define functions and classes used by other `.dart` files in the project.

+  Files in the `bin` directory import files from here using the syntax `import 'package:{project-name}/{file-name}.dart';` For files in subdirectories of the `lib` directory, add subdirectories after the project name.

 - `.packages`

   This file is deprecated.